nicolasraus/nicolasraus.github.io/_posts/2023-08-22-ethernaut-16-preservation-writeup.md

 '0x0000000000000000000000000000000000000001'
 ```

 What does this mean?
 Well, when we first called `setFirstTime(1)` the contract delegated the execution into the address stored in `timeZone1Library`, which was an instance of the `LibraryContract`.
 This contract only have one variable, a `uint`.
 That's why it modified the first (and only the first) variable of the `Preservation` contract.
-And why haven't it set to `9` the second time we called it?
+And why hasn't it set to `9` the second time we called it?
 Well, now `timeZone1Library` has `0x0000000000000000000000000000000000000001` stored in it.
 Which is NOT the address of the `LibraryContract`...
 Then nothing happened.

 Let's call `setSecondTime` now and see what happens, should it modify `timeZone2Library` variable?